-- Corpbanca (Chile) acquired Grupo Santander’s and Helm Bank’s operations in Colombia.
+- Corpbanca (Chile) acquired Grupo Santander’s and Helm Bank’s operations in Colombia; and

 - Grupo Aval (Colombia) acquired Banco Centroamericano BAC Credomatic, owned by General Electric; purchased Horizonte from BBVA, Davivienda (Colombia); and expanded in Central America, by purchasing HSBC’s assets in Costa Rica, Honduras and El Salvador.

-Until a few years back, transactions such as those above were almost only within the realm of North American or European companies.
+Until a few years ago, transactions such as those listed above were almost only within the realm of North American or European companies.
 However, the growth of multilatinas, their capacity to adapt and their ability to transform their resources have allowed them to successfully compete regionally.
-For example, Grupo Nutresa adapted its products to each country in the region to meet the needs and preferences of the local customers; Cemex started to expand in the 1990s throughout the region to hedge against market uncertainties in Mexico, which allowed it to consolidate its cash flows and be less dependent on the Mexican market; and Latam Airlines, which was formed by the merger of TAM and Lan Chile in 2012, allowing it to enter new markets and increase the destinations offered.
+For example, Grupo Nutresa adapted its products to each country in the region to meet the needs and preferences of the local customers; Cemex started to expand in the 1990s throughout the region to hedge against market uncertainties in Mexico, which allowed it to consolidate its cash flows and be less dependent on the Mexican market; and the merger of TAM and Lan Chile in 2012 – which formed Latam Airlines – allowed it to enter new markets and increase the destinations offered.
 As the number of M&A transactions in the region increases, so do transactions related to transactional services companies.
 For example, Credicorp Capital, BTG Pactual and Larrain Vial have expanded their presence and services throughout Latin America owing largely to the investment and trading appetite in the region.

-In the future, as multilatinas successfully conquer local markets more companies may seek to expand outside the continent and compete at a global level (becoming a ‘Global Latina’), following the steps of Companhia Vale do Rio Doce (Grupo Vale from Brazil) and Grupo Bimbo and Cemex (from Mexico), which expanded their presence outside of Latin America and became industry leaders after international acquisitions.
+In the future, as multilatinas successfully conquer local markets more companies may seek to expand outside the continent and compete at a global level (becoming a ‘global latina’), following the steps of Companhia Vale do Rio Doce (Grupo Vale from Brazil) and Grupo Bimbo and Cemex (from Mexico), which expanded their presence outside Latin America and became industry leaders after international acquisitions.

 Divestitures by multilatinas

-Over-leveraging, a sustained lack of profitability, adjustment to market conditions, shareholder decisions, an alignment of the core business, regulatory orders, are some of the many reasons a company can decide to partially or fully divest an asset or business unit.
-In this respect, multilatinas are similar to any other multinational corporation: they buy, build and expand their business, but also need to sell and downscale.
+Over-leveraging, a sustained lack of profitability, adjustment to market conditions, shareholder decisions, an alignment of the core business and regulatory orders are some of the many reasons a company can decide to partially or fully divest an asset or business unit.
+In this respect, multilatinas are similar to any other multinational corporation: they buy, build and expand their business, but also sometimes need to sell and downscale.

 Contractually, multilatinas have the same objectives as any other seller when executing a divestiture, including obtaining certainty of closing.
 Therefore, all else being equal, a multilatina will look favourably at a purchaser that requires few closing conditions and does not require regulatory approvals, including antitrust clearance.
 In this sense, potential purchasers that have limited or no presence in the jurisdictions in which the assets or business lines sold are located may be preferred.
 Similarly, a purchaser will seek to optimise the returns of the business or assets acquired at closing by, among others, ensuring that the seller abides by a post-closing non-compete obligation.
 For corporate entities, such as multilatinas, such clauses may be acceptable, provided that they do not impose material restrictions on the retained business and that the non-compete is subject to appropriate carve-outs covering potential overlapping activities with existing businesses and potential expansion thereof, as well as expected business plans and growth in other business lines and jurisdictions.
 However, the most important concern when negotiating a non-compete clause is how to successfully navigate local law restrictions on the enforceability of such clauses.
 In general, most Latin American jurisdictions accept that for such a clause to be enforceable it must clearly set out the activities to which it applies and have a temporal and geographical limitation that passes a reasonableness test.